verifyica-team/pipeliner/README.md

 **Notes**

-- The IPC examples are disabled by default
+- The IPC examples are disabled by default since tools used to build/run them may not be installed

 - The IPC examples are functional, but should not be considered production quality code